 Filing a mesothelioma claim can help you obtain money to cover pain and suffering, medical expenses and lost income resulting from asbestos exposure.
-In the majority of cases, the individual who is filing the claim seeks monetary compensation for damages that arise after a mesothelioma diagnosis.
+In the majority of cases, the individual who is filing the claim seeks monetary compensation for damages that arise after a diagnosis of an asbestos-related cancer.

-Litigation is another option if you have been diagnosed with mesothelioma.
-Asbestos-related medical problems such as mesothelioma are almost always the result of an asbestos manufacturing corporation’s negligence or a company’s failure to warn of asbestos hazards.
-Filing a claim against the company, or companies, responsible for your asbestos exposure may result in compensation for many types of damages.
+Litigation is another option.
+Asbestos-related medical problems are almost always the result of an asbestos manufacturing corporation’s negligence or a company’s failure to warn of asbestos hazards.
+Filing a claim against the company or companies responsible for your asbestos exposure may result in compensation for many types of damages.

 A lawyer can determine whether additional expenses may be covered under your claim.
 It is important to save all medical and financial records relating to your illness for this reason.
 Your attorney will be aware of the legal options available and can guide you through the process of filing a claim.
 After speaking with your attorney, you may determine that a lawsuit offers the best opportunity to obtain a large award for your injuries.

 Workers’ compensation laws can vary by state.
 Some of those laws change from year to year.
 If you have been diagnosed with an asbestos-related illness, you may be able to file for workers’ compensation to cover medical bills, pain and suffering.

 But eligibility and compensation are two different things.
 Your state’s workers’ compensation board can provide more information, and you should also speak with an experienced asbestos and mesothelioma lawyer.